"Your Outdoor Living Specialists"

 (a) the Storage, Handling and Installation Requirements;

-(b) any other written instructions or technical documents provided by the Company; and
+(b) any written instructions or technical documents provided by the Company; and

-8.2 The Customer is responsible for selecting appropriate Products for the intended application and ensuring that design, engineering and installation comply with all statutory and regulatory requirements.
+8.2 The Customer is responsible for selecting appropriate Products and ensuring compliance with all statutory and regulatory requirements.

 8.3 The Customer must engage suitably qualified installers, builders and tradespersons.

-8.4 Engineering Responsibility Statement.
-The Customer acknowledges that the Company does not provide engineering certification, structural design, or site-specific compliance assessments unless expressly stated in writing.
-The Customer is responsible for obtaining all required engineering, approvals and certifications.
+8.4 The Company does not provide engineering certification, structural design or site-specific compliance assessments unless expressly stated in writing.

-8.5 Non-compliance with this clause may result in reduced performance or failure of the Goods and may void or limit the Warranty.
+8.5 Non-compliance with this clause may void or limit the Warranty.

 9. Title and Security (PPSA and Caveat)